Key information

 Medical Insurance Scheme

-All full-time students of LASALLE are required to be covered under the Medical Insurance Scheme (MIS).
+All students of LASALLE are required to be covered under the Medical Insurance Scheme (MIS).
 The annual coverage of S$20,000 includes school-related activities throughout the programme duration.

 The current premium rate is $29.98 (inclusive of 9% GST) payable each semester.
 This premium rate is subject to change based on the prevailing premiums charged by the insurer and prevailing GST rate.